mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 --company-name Acme
 ```

-The generated cert files are located in `/tmp/vault-blueprint/modules/private-tls-cert/`, both in the docker container
+The generated cert files are located in `/tmp/vault-blueprint/modules/private-tls-cert/`, both in the Docker container
 and in your local machine.
 This is because we used `-v /tmp:/tmp` to bind-mount the `/tmp` volume of the container to your machine.

 To upload the cert to IAM, include the `--upload-to-iam` flag along with the correct KMS key id in `--kms-key-id`, and the correct